broadinstitute/gnomad-blog/content/posts/2020-10-gnomad-v3-1-new-content-methods-annotations-and-data-availability.md

 Consider the following numbers: to support non-coding read visualizations in this release, we generated over 2.5 billion read visualizations representing nearly 600 million unique variants observed in gnomAD v3.1.
 To be exact, we collected reads for 2,573,960,015 non-reference genotypes observed across 584,562,724 unique variants.

 We needed a creative approach to generate, store, and serve up this data efficiently on the browser.
-Ben Weisburd on our team conceived a process that allowed us to extract reads for multiple variants from each individual sample, thus producing an individual mini-BAM — a file containing all the sequencing reads aligning to a specified list of variants in a given individual — for each available sample in gnomAD.
+Ben Weisburd on our team conceived a process that allowed us to extract reads for multiple variants from each individual sample, thus producing an individual mini-BAM—a file containing all the sequencing reads aligning to a specified list of variants in a given individual—for each available sample in gnomAD.
 (Not all samples in gnomAD had available read data, which is why some variants in v3.1 are missing read visualizations.)

 He then combined these individual mini-BAMs into composite, multi-sample mini-BAMs comprised of data from 50 individuals each; replaced the original read group tags with hashes to anonymize the combined data; and recorded which genotypes and loci were covered in each 50-sample composite file.
 (Read group tags were replaced as a precaution against re-identification of individuals included in each multi-sample mini-BAM: read group tags, which are assigned to a given sequencing run, might otherwise be used to re-link genotypes across the genome for a specific individual.
 After replacing tags with hashes, the genotype data stored in a composite mini-BAM is completely unlinked to individuals.)